sudo apt-get install ruby-full build-essential zlib1g-dev

 bundle exec jekyll serve

-Jekyll will run as HTTP server on port 4000.
-You can connect to it on localhost:
+Jekyll will run as an HTTP server on http://localhost:4000

 How It Works

-The site is built using Jekyll static site generator.
-The site is generated from Jekyll "sources" into static HTML files.
+The site is built using Jekyll, a static site generator.
+The site is generated from Jekyll sources into static HTML files.
 There is no dynamic interpretation of HTTP requests.
-Everything has to be generated before the first request comes, including headers, footers, navigation and everything else.
+Everything has to be generated before the first request comes, including headers, footers, navigation, and everything else.

 Jekyll is written in Ruby.
-Ruby is interpreted scripting programming language that is mixing object-oriented paradigms with functional programming.
-It is quite a nice language.
-It is also very efficient: short code can do a lot of things.
+Ruby is an interpreted scripting programming language that mixes object-oriented paradigms with functional programming.
+It is a very efficient language: short code can accomplish a lot of tasks.
 As Jekyll is written in Ruby, Jekyll extensions (plugins) are also written in Ruby.

-Perhaps the most important plugin to Jekyll is Asciidoctor (in a form of Jekyll AsciiDoc plugin).
+Perhaps the most important plugin for Jekyll is Asciidoctor (in the form of Jekyll AsciiDoc plugin).

-Asciidoctor adds support for AsciiDoc text format, that is used for vast majority of our documents.
+Asciidoctor adds support for the AsciiDoc text format, which is used for the vast majority of our documents.

 Asciidoctor transparently converts AsciiDoc (*.adoc

-) documents to HTML when Jekyll site is built.
+) documents to HTML when the Jekyll site is built.

 Jekyll is set up to use evolveum-jekyll-theme as its theme.
-The theme contains stylesheets (SASS), page layouts, fonts, icons, evolveum logo and anything else that is used on all our sites.
-The theme has file structure that is almost the same as Jekyll site structure.
+The theme contains stylesheets (SASS), page layouts, fonts, icons, the Evolveum logo, and anything else that is used on all our sites.
+The theme has a file structure that is almost the same as the Jekyll site structure.

 The theme needs evolveum-jekyll-plugin to work.
-The plugin is a small piece of Ruby code that add some features to Jekyll.
-Evolveum plugin mostly adds navigation features.
+The plugin is a small piece of Ruby code that adds some features to Jekyll.
+The Evolveum plugin mostly adds navigation features.

 Both the theme and the plugin are designed to be used as Ruby gems.
-There is a build.sh script that builds and installs the gems.
+There is the build.sh script that builds and installs the gems.

-The use of the theme and the plugin is specified in _config.yml
+The use of the theme and the plugin is specified in the _config.yml

 file in the site.

-layout, that layout is taken from the theme, from _layouts
+layout, that layout is taken from the theme, from the _layouts

 directory.